ministryofjustice/money-to-prisoners-api/Cashbook-transactions-API-design.md

 **count**

-Number of transactions to be taken.
+Number of transactions to be locked.

-Default: *min(20, 20-count(taken transactions))*.
-This is to make sure that the user can only take max 20 transactions at any given time.
+Default: *min(20, 20-count(locked-transactions))*.
+This is to make sure that the user can only lock max 20 transactions at any given time.

 **prison (mandatory)**

-Id of the prison to be used when taking transactions.
+Id of the prison to be used when locking transactions.
 It has to be one of the prisons that the user can manage otherwise it will error.

 Default: no defaults.